Tracking the user activity, Analyzing the right metrics and executing this data is one golden key I believe takes an online marketer to success.

 The moment you enable jetpack recommended settings, it will start collecting the statistics of your website by default.

 After a while when some users have visited your WordPress blog, look on to the site stats section.
-Here, if you’ll scroll down a bit, you can find the clicks made by your users on the outbound links inserted throughout your posts and pages.
+Here, if you’ll scroll down a bit, you can find the clicks made by your users on the outbound and internal links inserted throughout your posts and pages.

 The best part about jetpack is its simplicity.
 You don’t have to manually enter any prefix or label.
 As a beginner, it has many more powerful features you may like so make sure you install this plugin right away.